Construction & Engineering

 Patrick deals with the wide range of claims that arise in the context of construction and engineering disputes.
 His experience ranges from residential disputes to major international projects.
 He is comfortable dealing with the standard forms of contract as well as bespoke agreements.
 He is instructed by employers, contractors and subcontractors.

 Alongside his court practice, Patrick is frequently instructed in relation to adjudications.
-He provides strategic advice on complex linked adjudications as well as effective drafting in wide a variety of disputes.
+He provides strategic advice on complex linked adjudications as well as effective drafting in a wide variety of disputes.

 - LB Harrow v Engie EWHC 2575 (TCC) Acting (with Andrew Rigney QC) in successful claim for a declaration as to the extent of the claimant’s obligation to take out a policy of latent defects insurance.